Stephen-Seo/EN605.617.81.FA21_StephenSeo_DitheringProject/README.md

 image is provided in the "res/" directory.
 Run the program with "--help" to get info on how to use it.

+PNG, PGM, and PPM image formats are supported.

+For decoding video, any format that ffmpeg can read should work (though if things don't work, try using MP4 files).

 # Other Notes

 ~~I plan on adding the MIT License to this project once the course (that this